heroiclabs/nakama-js/README.md

 Ensure you are using Node v12.18.1

-The codebase is written in TypeScript with tests in JavaScript and can be built with [Rollup.js](https://rollupjs.org/guide/en).
+The codebase is written in TypeScript and can be built with [esbuild](https://github.com/evanw/esbuild).
 All dependencies are managed with NPM.

 ```shell
 yarn install && yarn build